pavi2410/gsoc-2020-appinventor-project-vce/index.md

     ```
   - Demo
     ![Working of Cowsay VCE](assets/images/Cowsay_demo.png)

+# Implementation

+### Prototype I: Script element-based
+Initially, I had no idea how could I securely load Mocks.
+But, eventually, I and my mentors decided to leave that part of the project for the later time, and focus on other things.
+I worked on creating a `MockScriptsManager` (MSM) which is the heart of this project.
+This class had the responsibility to init and destroy itself when a project loads or is closed, and load, unload, upgrade Mock components.
+When a VCE is imported, MSM loads its respective `Mock<component name>.js` and injects a script element with Mock code inside it.
+When the code inside the script element runs, a Mock calls `MockComponentRegistry` (MCR) to register the Mock class factory along with its type name.
+On component instantiation, the MockComponent is created using the Mock class factory which is retrieved from the MCR.
+This worked pretty well leaving the security aspect of this approach.

+### Prototype II: iFrame-based sandbox
+The goal of the project is to develop a mechanism to load untrusted JS code from third-party extensions in a secure manner.
+I knew that the script-element based implementation is not all safe option to go with in the production.
+I researched a lot on creation of a safe environment to execute JS code, and came across various projects like [Google Caja](https://developers.google.com/caja/), [remote-dom](https://github.com/wix/remote-dom), [jsdom](https://github.com/jsdom/jsdom), Web Workers, [Realms](https://github.com/Agoric/realms-shim), etc. It was known from the beginning that we could iFrames to securely isolate untrusted code, but I didn't know how the implementation would go.
+But, after the second month, I finally decided to work with iFrames.
+Most of the code was reused from Prototype I. I developed an asynchronous messaging system which makes communication between iFrames and the top window (where the App Inventor client runs) possible.

+> Message protocol used for communication between iFrames and the GWT client
+> ```
+> {
+>   "action": "string",
+>   "args": [ "args to accompany the action" ],
+>   "type": "component type",
+>   "uuid": "uuid of each instance"
+> }
+> ```

+I wanted to reuse the existing Mock API for this as well, so I created a VCE SDK which uses the async messaging system under the hood.
+The VCE SDK resides on the server-side, so it can be easily updated and maintained.

+When this worked, it made my day 🥳🎉 I was full of joy that day 😁 I couldn't believe myself that this magically worked!

 # Technical Challenges
 - Creating JavaScript sandbox to securely evaluate third-party extensions' Mock